Skip to content

 1. Navigate to the Data Fields tab.

-2. Select the desired data field to be deleted and click on the Trash Can icon.
+2. Select the data field you want to delete and click the Trash Can icon.

 Edit a Data Field